ukrishnas/LPSharp/LPBench/README.md

 sonal-* mps models.
 Primal simplex solved sonal-* models quickly but not the edge and sliceperf ones (primal becomes infeasible and it needs to readjust and solve).

+GLOP results are using GLOP code in this repository, and using the C# language wrapper driven by LPSharp.
+The locally built library (version 9.1.55.1) match the public OR-Tools in nuget.org (version 9.1.9490).
+This confirms that we are able to locally replicate the public build.
+Both versions give an error for `edge-pri0-maxmin[1-5]` models that the model does not have an optimal solution.
+Need to confirm if the bug is in LPSharp MPS reader.